 I literally trawl the internet looking for photos of babies eating and real-life experiences of baby led weaning.
 If you are similarly inclined, read on.
 Lamb and vegetable pot-roast-stew-thing.
 Probably a bit too fatty but Talitha absolutely loved it.
 In fact I think she kept forgetting she already had stuff in her mouth but, hey, if she doesn’t mind spitting things out and putting them back in her mouth, who am I to criticise?
-Get family and home ed news and printables to your inbox
+Sign up to my newsletter to keep in touch and support my writing

 In my online quest to find the cheapest way to deal with the nappy situation, it became apparent that the answer was to go old-school.
 I’ve followed in my mother’s footsteps.
 Flat terry nappies it is.
 Encouragingly, my mother bought metres of terry towelling, cut it into 50x50cm squares and seamed the edges.
 She’s a legend like that.
 Armed with 24 of them, these are our main nappies.
 They also operate as burp cloths, washable wipes for particularly messy poo situations and bibs.
 I even lay one on the changing